jacbn/yawning-detection/yeimu/README.md

 # Yeimu

-A data collection app for my Part II project, *Yawning Detection using In-Ear Headphone Inertial Measurement Units*.
+The data collection app for communicating with and receiving data from the eSense headphones.

 ## How to use